kogno/kogno/README.md

 - [`intent "greeting"`](https://docs.kogno.io/contexts/actions/intent): A greeting message such as "Hello" or "Hi".
 Which was previously [created and trained on the NLP engine](https://docs.kogno.io/installation/nlp-configuration).
 - [`postback"featured_products"`](https://docs.kogno.io/contexts/actions/postback):  Click event on the button "View Products" that have been sent as reply in the previous block intent "greeting".
 - [`keyword ["stop", "quit"]`](https://docs.kogno.io/contexts/actions/keyword): Specifically two keywords "stop" or "quit".
-- [`everything_else`](https://docs.kogno.io/contexts/actions/everything_else): Any message whose characteristics didn't match the execution criteria of the scenarios listed above.
+- [`everything_else`](https://docs.kogno.io/contexts/actions/everything_else): Any message whose characteristics didn't match the execution criteria of the blocks listed above.

 ## Contribute